mfgriffin467/covid-modelling/README.md

 # COVID dashboard

 ### Project aim
-- Monitor trends in actual covid cases and rates by country
+- Build simple dashboard to monitor trends in actual covid cases and rates by country
-- Provide dynmaic projections to visualise possible trends over 2020
+- Provide dynmaic projections to visualise dynamics over 2020 using simple modelling approaches
+- Note that this analysis is for illustrative purposes only - I have no expertise in epidemic modelling

 ### Modelling approach